By Janene Ellefson, NVM Express Marketing Workgroup Co-Chair

 - Increased Adoption in Data-Demanding Solutions

 While the NVMe transition in hyperscale datacenters and cloud service providers has already reached a tipping point, the adoption of NVMe SSDs in enterprise servers and storage arrays is still underway.
 Jillian Coffin of TechTarget, a leading publication for NVMe-related news, forecasts that 38% of enterprises have plans to pilot/evaluate NVMe technology in the next 12 months.
 Thomas Coughlin of Coughlin Associates stated “NVMe SSDS in various form factors are growing in use in client, consumer and enterprise applications” with use of NVMe NAND increasing in data centers.
 NVMe technology brings better performance and lower latency, making NVMe a key advantage for new data-driven memory technologies such as artificial intelligence, machine learning and automation.
-With a robust ecosystem of server vendors offering NVMe capable systems and many more NVMe SSD vendors shipping in high volume, 2019 is primed for NVMe to become the dominant storage interface in enterprises.
+With a robust ecosystem of server vendors offering NVMe capable systems and many more NVMe SSD vendors shipping in high volume, 2019 is primed for NVMe technology to become the dominant storage interface in enterprises.

 - Diversification of Non-Volatile Media

-NVM Express Marketing Workgroup Co-Chair Jonmichael Hands touched on new developments in non-volatile media in his “Delivering Continued Innovation for Storage” presentation at the recent Conference ConCepts’ NVMe Developer Days.
+NVM Express Marketing Work Group Co-Chair Jonmichael Hands touched on new developments in non-volatile media in his “Delivering Continued Innovation for Storage” presentation at the recent Conference ConCepts’ NVMe Developer Days.
 While NVMe is flush with features for segments ranging from mobile devices to data centers, the industry wants to take advantage emerging new media technologies like Storage Class Memory (SCM) such as 3D XPoint Technology, as well as Quad Level Cell (QLC) NAND flash.
 NVMe features are being developed for performance and isolation, virtualization, and improving quality of service and tail latency at scale.
 QLC based NVMe SSDs will want better management of endurance and flash wear-out to be able to take advantages of cost and capacity scaling of the media technology.
-NVMe innovation is still expanding for NVMe to become a universal transport for nonvolatile memories of all kinds.
+NVMe technology is expanding to become a universal transport for nonvolatile memories of all kinds.

 - NVMe-oF™ Enters the Mainstream

 Experts such as Chua Hock Leng of Pure Storage envision the next evolution will be for NVMe-oF to move from niche deployments to becoming mainstream.
-NVMe over Fabrics will see an improvement in authentication and enhanced discovery in the upcoming NVMe-oF 1.1™ with multipathing and namespace sharing, leading to the emergence of wide-scale implementation.
+NVMe over Fabrics technology will see an improvement in authentication and enhanced discovery in the upcoming NVMe-oF 1.1™ Release with multipathing and namespace sharing, leading to the emergence of wide-scale implementation.

 - Upcoming Specification Updates